versioneye/ops_contrib/README.md

 That will start all 4 Docker containers in deamon mode.
 The MongoDB and ElasticSearch container is not persistent!
 If the Docker containers are getting stopped/killed the data is lost.
 For persistence you need to comment in the mount volumes in the `versioneye-base.yml` file and adjust the paths to a directory on the host system.

-To stop backend services you can run
+To stop backend services you can run:

 ```sh
 docker-compose -f versioneye-base.yml down